 Increased experiential learning opportunities

 Supportive learning community built on caring Christian values

 What learning looks like now: We are thrilled to announce that Olivet School will be open for our students full-time, starting on September 8th.

 Over the past several months we have been working diligently to put into place several safety and COVID protocols to ensure the safety of our students, staff, and administration team.
-Some of the key changes include reducing the number of students, capping our class size at 8, providing each student with an Olivet School mask, and conducting on-going COVID testing every morning when the children arrive at school.
+Some of the key changes include reducing the number of students, capping our kindergarten classes at 16 students and our primary and senior classes at 10 students, providing each student with an Olivet School mask, and conducting on-going COVID testing every morning when the children arrive at school.